blog

 Where is Blockchain Used?

-Payments: Blockchain makes transferring digital assets, like cryptocurrencies, fast and secure without needing central authorities.
-This means transactions happen directly between parties without intermediaries.
+• Payments: Blockchain makes transferring digital assets, like cryptocurrencies, fast and secure without needing central authorities.

-Reducing Fraud and Crime: Every transaction on a blockchain is recorded, making it hard to manipulate.
-This helps reduce fraud, terrorist financing, and money laundering.
-Over time, with better tracking, only a tiny fraction (0.15%) of cryptocurrency transactions are used for illegal activities.
+• Reducing Fraud and Crime: Every transaction on a blockchain is recorded, making it hard to manipulate, helping reduce fraud, terrorist financing, and money laundering.

 What are the Benefits of Blockchain?